 Seller financing offers advantages to both the owner and the flipper.
-Let’s you have Sally Seller and Bob Buyer.
-Sally is retiring and selling her fixer upper for $100,000, and she agrees to extend a loan to Bob.
-They agree on a down payment of 5%, a 4% interest rate, and a maximum term of 6 months.
+Let’s you have Sarah Seller and Bob Buyer.
+Sarah is retiring and selling her fixer upper for $100,000, and she agrees to extend a loan to Bob.
+They agree on a down payment of 5%, a 4% interest rate, and a maximum term of six months.
 Bob gives her the $5,000 down payment now, and a promissory note for the remaining balance.
 He pays interest monthly.

 Usually, the flipper makes interest-only payments until they sell the property, at which point they pay off the seller in one lump sum.
 The seller can set a “balloon date,” a specific date by which the borrower has to pay back the loan.
 By that day, the borrower either has to sell the property or get a new loan to pay off the seller.

 As with partner financing, you should have the terms of an owner financing deal in writing.
 Since the seller here is a third party (not someone who you know, as is typical with partner financing), it’s wise to have a lawyer draft up the loan papers.

 These fix and flip loans are best for borrowers with bad credit and borrowers who can’t arrange alternative financing methods.

 Hard money loans are non-bank loans from private investors or individuals.
-Hard money lenders have lower qualification requirements and can approve fix and flip funding in just 1 to 2 weeks.
+Hard money lenders have lower qualification requirements and can provide funding for flipping in just one to two weeks.

 Since hard money lenders work with less qualified borrowers, they charger higher interest rates, in the neighborhood of 10% to 20%.
 And lenders usually tack on fees, making the total cost even higher.
 That’s why it’s better to consider other, more affordable options first before applying for a hard money loan.

-A variety of private lenders and online platforms specialize in hard money loans for fix and flips.
+A variety of private business loans lenders and online platforms specialize in hard money loans for fix and flips.
 LendingHome is a popular online hard money lender.
 Additionally, RealtyMogul, RealtyShares (now part of IIRC Management Services), Patch of Land are hard money crowdfunding platforms, so called because multiple investors pool their money to finance your project.